llvm/llvm-project/libcxx/docs/BuildingLibcxx.rst

   Use the specified GCC toolchain and standard library when building the native stdlib benchmark tests.

+.. option:: LIBCXX_ASSERTION_HANDLER_FILE:PATH

+  **Default**:: ``"${CMAKE_CURRENT_SOURCE_DIR}/vendor/llvm/default_assertion_handler.in"``

+  Specify the path to a header that contains a custom implementation of the assertion handler that gets invoked when a hardening assertion fails.
+If provided, this header will be included by the library, replacing the default assertion handler.

 libc++ ABI Feature Options
 --------------------------